Boost Your Google Visibility: 5 Tips on How To Get Sitelinks

 Pro Tip: Also include your call-to-action at the front to incentivize users to click the sitelink.

-Single-line sitelinks snippets are unique because, on top of brand term queries, they also appear on the SERPs of non-branded queries.
-What’s more, they can navigate to different sections of the same page as opposed to only linking to separate internal pages.
+One-line sitelinks snippets are unique because they not only appear for brand term queries but also for non-branded queries.
+What’s more, they can navigate users to different sections within the same page as opposed to only linking to separate pages.

-One method to generate single-line sitelinks is to create a table of contents with anchor links to particular sections (like we did at the beginning of this article!), which is especially useful for long-form content like blog articles.
+One method to generate one-line sitelinks is to create a table of contents with anchor links to specific sections (like we did at the beginning of this article!), which is especially useful for long-form content like blog articles.

-Although not a guarantee for generating sitelinks—as Google is the ultimate decision-maker—these 5 SEO tips will certainly improve your website’s crawlability and make Google more inclined to give you sitelinks.
+Although not a guarantee for generating sitelinks—as Google is the ultimate decision-maker—these SEO tips will certainly improve your website’s crawlability, make Google more inclined to give you sitelinks and let you take better control of them.

 Ultimately, with search queries becoming increasingly niche, the demand for sitelinks will only grow over time, and brands must position themselves to ride this SEO wave.